 In our “Top Reasons Why Sex Can Be Painful”, we identify a few key conditions that may cause pain during sex or arousal.
 With many conditions causingdyspareunia, or painful sex, there are solutions available.
 When speaking to a doctor, they may refer you over to a Pelvic Floor PT.
 Working directly with your pelvic floor muscles, this specialized PT can work with you to find solutions to sexual pain .

 A pelvic floor PT may have you do daily exercises, breathing techniques, and stretches to treat dysfunction.
-Products like dilators and our GoLove CBD Lube are used routinely by Pelvic Floor PTs to soothe inflammation, tension, and retrain the pelvic floor to relax for stimulation .
+Products like dilators and our GoLove CBD Serum are used routinely by Pelvic Floor PTs to soothe delicate skin and retrain the pelvic floor to relax for stimulation .

 Enjoy & explore pleasure together